Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

   - At this point, I mostly stopped adding Bing-<wbr />based search engines.
 There are just too many.

 Yandex
 : Originally a Russian search engine, it now has an English version.
 Some Russian results bleed into its English site.
-Like Bing, it allows submitting pages and sitemaps for crawling using the IndexNow API.
+It allows submitting pages and sitemaps for crawling using the IndexNow API, sharing IndexNow page submissions with Bing and Seznam.
 Powers:
   - Epic Search (went paid-only as of June 2021)
   - Occasionally powers DuckDuck&shy;Go's link results instead of Bing <ins cite="https://energycommerce.house.gov/committee-activity/hearings/hearing-on-holding-big-tech-accountable-legislation-to-protect-online">(update: DuckDuckGo has "paused" its partnership with Yandex, confirmed in <cite>[Hearing on “Holding Big Tech Accountable: Legislation to Protect Online Users”](https://energycommerce.house.gov/committee-activity/hearings/hearing-on-holding-big-tech-accountable-legislation-to-protect-online)</cite></ins>
   - Petal, for Russian users only.